Józef Dankowski

-Józef Jerzy Dankowski (born 16 March 1960) is a Polish football coach and a former player who most recently managed Wilki Wilcza.
+Józef Jerzy Dankowski (born 16 March 1960) is a Polish football manager and former player who most recently managed Wilki Wilcza.

-History
+Career

 Dankowski began his career with Górnik Zabrze, a club for whom he would play several seasons in the Polish Ekstraklasa.
-He had a spell with Larissa in the Greek Super League.
+He had a spell with AEL in the Greek Super League.

 After he retired from playing, Dankowski became a football manager.
 He led his former club Górnik Zabrze on multiple occasions.